 Bottled water is readily available everywhere – be it your local supermarket, cafes, restaurants, etc. There’s a 100% chance that you’ll be able to find at least one major bottled water brand available for your consumption, no matter where you are.

 Its advocates claim that the benefits of bottled water heavily outweigh the advantages of filtered drinking water from the tap.
 However, despite several major bottled water brands catering to your needs, it’s not without its drawbacks.
 Here’s what a few of them are.

-People prefer bottled water because it’s marketed as a safe drinking option.
+People like to drink bottled water because it’s marketed as a safe drinking option.
 But is all bottled water filtered and completely safe?
-The Centers for Disease Control and Prevention claims that while bottled water illness outbreaks aren’t widely covered, they do occur.
+According to the Centers for Disease Control and Prevention, bottled water illness outbreaks aren’t widely covered, but they do occur.
 There’s no guarantee that drinking bottled water is 100% safe (unless it’s distilled water) from microbes and other contaminants because the producers of bottled water aren’t required to meet the same standards that are applied to tap water.

 Apart from taking a long time to decompose, plastic bottles also contain chemicals like phthalates and BPA that can leach into the soil and contaminate our natural underground water resources.
 There’s also the carbon footprint of transporting bottles from bottling plants to be considered.